 After a bit more wandering and spending time in the WWII Museum (please visit, it is a fantastic place) we headed over to the all vegan Seed for dinner.
 Sadly we had to grab everything to-go just to make sure we could get to our ghost tour on time, but the short time spent in the restaurant was great.

-Since the food would take a bit to cook, we snacked on beignets and chatted with out super friendly server.
+Since the food would take a bit to cook, we snacked on beignets and chatted with our super friendly server.
 The staff was hilarious and we could hear them in the back arguing about what Christmas music to put on.
 Choices included Alvin and the Chipmunks, Mariah Carey, and Disney.
 Peter got eggplant parmesan, and I got gumbo with mac and cheese.
 Despite being a bit cold (we ended up eating after our tour) the food was delicious.
 The gumbo was very flavorful and chock full of vegetables.
 The mac and cheese was creamy and rich, with a nice crunchy breadcrumb topping.
 I didn’t get a chance to try Peter’s eggplant (the man loves pasta) but he promised that it was great.
 Also, if you’re looking for a fun and informative tour about the supernatural, be sure to check out French Quarter Phantoms Tours.
 We had a wonderful time stomping around the French Quarter and being creeped out.
 The train ride back was beautiful going over Lake Pontchartrain.
-I felt like I was in Spirited Away, when Sen is riding the train across the ocean.
-We had a very good trip and can’t wait to visit again.
+We had a very good trip and can’t wait to visit the Big Easy again.